Rome Police: 21-year-man charged with murder following shooting of Woodstock woman - NewsBreak

 4 days ago

-Police have charged Ellis Geoffery Marrs, 21, of 3 Shadowbrook Drive, with murder.
+Police have charged Ellis Geoffery Marrs, 21, of 3 Shadowbrook Drive, with murder and he remained in the Floyd County Jail early Monday.
 Additional charges are pending the results of the continuing investigation.

 An update from Lt.
 John S. Walters Sr. of the Criminal Investigations Unit shows: